Add Full Text Search to Wagtail

 Notes:

-1. We need to do this manually when we first setup postgres search backend
+1. We need to do this manually when we first setup WAGTAILSEARCH_BACKENDS

-2. The command would extract text from the search_fields, and write index to the index entry table.
+2. The command would extract text from the search_fields, and write index to the search backend.

 3. By default, when we do db operation (create page, edit page), the search index would also be updated.
 That is why the search function can work with latest data even we do not run update_index command.